Stay updated!

 Despite its decline after the founding of Alexandria in 32 BC and later Arab invasions, the ruins of Memphis still feature significant remnants, including the colossal statue of Ramses II and an alabaster sphinx, both likely from the temple of Ptah.

 For those eager to delve into this rich historical tapestry, Inside Egypt offers exclusive, high-end tours designed to combine exploration and education with unforgettable experiences.
-With intimate groups limited to 20 participants, you will enjoy a personalized service and the expertise of Egyptologists who bring ancient and modern history to life.
-Dive into the rich history of Memphis and discover its vital role in shaping ancient Egypt's legacy.
+With intimate groups limited to 20 participants, you will enjoy a personalized service and the expertise of Egyptologists who bring ancient history to life.
+Dive into the rich past of Memphis and discover its vital role in shaping ancient Egypt's legacy.

 These luxury Egypt vacations will immerse you in the fascinating story of Memphis and its profound role in shaping the legacy of ancient Egypt.
 Don't miss the chance to explore this incredible destination and uncover the wonders of the ancient city of Memphis.